Tairovik/personal-site/content/pages/about.md

     title: Projects
     image_alt: lorem-ipsum
     content: >
+      #### Branding, Web Design at [AllUp](https://allup.ai/web/)

+      Developing the visual identity of a FinOps platform, focused on helping teams collaborate with their financial departments more fluidly.

       #### Branding, Visual Identity at [Sentido
       Lounge](https://www.instagram.com/sentidolounge/)

       Creating the brand identity & restaurant stationery for a contemporary lounge bar at the city center in Skopje.

       ####